omarreis/GBE3D/demos/SailboatDemo/README.md

 * Main and jib sails with camber and quadratic leech.
 Configurable and dynamic sail mesh.
 * Ocean surface w/ waves.
 * Boat stays in the center at 0,0 while the sea surface and land are moved (boatcentric universe)
-* Boat floats on sea waves and changes pitches  to match sea surface (directional derivative).
+* Boat floats on sea waves and pitches to match sea surface directional derivative ( in Cap direction )
 * Objects parented to the OceanSurface float on it (like the boat wake bubbles).
-* A system of TDummys allows setting boat's *course*, *heel* and *pitch* independently, avoiding gymbal locks by not manipulating boat's RotationAngles.
+* A system of TDummys allows setting boat's *course*, *heel* and *pitch* independently, avoiding gymbal locks by manipulating RotationAngles.
-* Rock with a lighthouse (but no collision detection yet).
-Few floating objects.
+* A rock with a lighthouse (but no collision detection yet).
+A few floating objects.
 * As the boat moves, it leaves a wake of floating bubbles.
 Bubbles are recycled over time.
-* One rectangle of sea surface.
-Boat automaticaly makes U turn when leaving the 30x30 mesh sandbox.
+* One rectangle of sea surface (30x30).
+Boat automaticaly makes U turn when leaves the sandbox.
 Todo: a system of tiles.
 * Large textured TDisk represents the sea horizon.
 * Scrollable listbox contains the app controls: camera, boat, waves and object groups.
 * Camera controls: AngleOfView or switch to design camera.